-Name of associate Name of associate Location Main activity Percentage of p voting Date of Name of associate (Country) Main activity 2021 2020 establishment Hidroeléctrica Ituango S.A.
+Name of associate Location He to a selection Percentage of povoting Date of Name or associate (Country) Main activity 2021 2020 establishment Hidroeléctrica Ituango S.A.
 E.S.P.
 Colombia Promotion, design, construction, operation, maintenance and commercialization of energy at the national and international levels of the Ituango hydroelectric plant.
 46.33% 46.33% 12/29/1997 Hidroeléctrica del Río Aures S.A.
 E.S.P.
 Colombia Generation and commercialization of electric power through a hydroelectric power plant, located in the jurisdiction of the municipalities of Abejorral and Sonson, department of Antioquia.
 32.99% 5/14/1997 UNE EPM Telecomunicaciones S.A.
 Colombia Provision of telecommunications services, information and communication technologies, information services and follow- up activities.
 50.00% 50.00% 6/29/2006 Inversiones Telco S.A.S.
 Colombia Invest in companies whose social object is the provision of telecommunications services, information and communication technologies, information services and complementary activities, as well as in companies based on the provision of services for the terciarization of business processes.
-50.00% 11/5/2013
+50.00% 50.00% 11/5/2013